gkopacz/Cloud-SIEM-AI-Automation/README.md

 - RDP brute force attempts
 - Service installation events
 I also set rules to generate alerts directly in the Elastic Security console for faster testing.

-## 4️⃣ **Integrate with Tines**

-I created a new **Story** in Tines to receive alerts from Elastic via webhook.

-The workflow:
-- Receive alert JSON payload from Elastic
-- Parse event details (host, user, rule name, severity)
-- If low severity or known test activity → close
-- Else → send escalation to my email for review
-This allowed me to automate triage and reduce manual alert handling.

-## 5️⃣ **Simulate and Validate the Workflow**

-To test end-to-end functionality, I generated benign triggers such as multiple failed RDP logins and harmless PowerShell commands.
-The events were ingested by Elastic, matched to active rules, and sent to Tines.
-Tines correctly closed low-priority events and escalated high-priority detections, confirming the lab workflow was operational.